-Like many tech companies these days, Tiny uses agile methodologies and practices to organize our teams and get work done.
+Like many technology companies, Tiny organizes teams using agile methodology and practices.
+So, we thought we’d share a bit about how we use agile to organize our teams and get work done.

-You can read the official agile principles here, but here’s what you need to know...
+You can read the official Agile principles, but here’s the key information you need to know:

 Customer satisfaction is #1

-The customer’s experience should be a key driver in all decisions from your choice of technology to what direction your product goes.
-This comes down to collecting and analyzing the data to understand what customers want and need.
+The customer’s experience and their satisfaction is the key driver in all decisions – from your choice of technology, to which direction your product goes.
+It basically comes down to collecting and analyzing the right data, to understand what customers want and need.

 Be open to change

-In agile, it’s all good if things need to change even late in the game.
-Sometimes you’ll get new information and priorities, which will mean canning a project you’ve been working on for a few days or weeks.
-But it’s better to change now than release something that your customer doesn’t want or need.
+Agile methodologies are open to change even late in the game.
+Sometimes you’ll get new information and priorities, which can mean canning a project you’ve been working on for a few days or weeks.
+But it’s better to change early, than release something that your customer doesn’t want or need.

 Early and continuous delivery of valuable, working software

-Set up processes that can be sustained at a constant pace.
 Streamline everything to make it comfortable for your team to get the work done.
-Sometimes you’ll have urgent changes come through and you’ll have to push through it, but it’s important to generally schedule your sprints so that the work fits your team’s velocity.
+Sometimes you’ll have urgent changes come through, and you’ll have to push through it, but it’s important to generally schedule your sprints so that the work fits your team’s reasonable work output.

 Keep it simple